Giulio-jpg/NTP_Time_Client_C/README.md

 # About

-It's a simple program written in C, which asks the current time from google NTP server time4.google.com
+It's a simple program written in C, which asks the current time to google NTP server time4.google.com

 NTP packet consists of this structure: